-In Visual Basic 2017, looping involves a procedure that runs repetitively until a certain condition is met.
-For example, we can design a program that adds a series of numbers until the sum exceeds a certain value or a program that asks the user to enter data repeatedly until he or she enters the word ‘Finish’.
-There are three types of Loops in Visual Basic 2017, namely the For…..Next loop, the Do loop, and the While…..End While loop
+In Visual Basic 2019, looping involves a procedure that runs iteratively until a certain condition is met.
+For example, we can design a program that adds a series of numbers until the sum exceeds a certain value.
+You can also create a VB 2019 program that asks the user to enter data repeatedly until he or she enters the word 'Finish'.
+There are three types of Loops, namely the For…..Next loop, the Do loop, and the While…..End While loop

-In Visual Basic 2017, the structure of a For...Next loop is as shown below:
+The structure of the For...Next loop is as shown below:

-For counter=startNumber to endNumber (Step increment) One or more Visual Basic 2017 statements Next
+For counter=startNumber to endNumber (Step increment) One or more statements Next

 In order to exit a For…..Next Loop, you can place the Exit For statement within the loop.
 It is usually used together with the If….Then statement.
 For its application, you can refer to example 15.1 d.